Pendragon Variety – Season 2, Episode 4 – Using D&D Alignments to Improve Characterization Part I – Chaotic

 - What is a potential pitfall of writing a Chaotic/Good character?

 - What kind of conflict would make this character interesting?

-Listeners, have you used cultural clashes in your writing?
-Tell us how on our Facebook Fan Page, tweet @LadiesPendragon, or send us an email at PendragonVariety@gmail.com.
+Listeners, what other ways can you think of to challenge and improve lawful characters?
+Leave us a message on our Facebook Fan Page, tweet @LadiesPendragon, or send us an email at PendragonVariety(at)gmail.com.